 I’m currently working on an interface between an Application built using MS Access and the Xero Accounting application using Xero’s API.
 It’s a seriously large application not some dinky little Access app.

-Xero are moving to oAuth 2.0 authentification.
-The deprecation of oAuth 1.0, which used Open-SSL for authentification, has presented some challenges.
+Xero are moving to oAuth 2.0 authentication.
+The deprecation of oAuth 1.0, which used Open-SSL for authentication, has presented some challenges.

-With 2.0 authentification is centered on a user logging in using their credentials then the application taking the returned response to request an access token.
+With 2.0 authenticationis centered on a user logging in using their credentials then the application taking the returned response to request an access token.
 That token only inherits that user’s authority.
 So if the user does not have adequate permissions then neither will the application.

 The first problem is that if your application automates the data exchange with Xero, rather than being manually initiated by a user, then this approach doesn’t work so well.